Signaturgruppen-A-S/privilege-management-docs/index.md

 ## Lookup using the API integration
-If the access token runtime API is not an option or if the service provider wants to be able to lookup runtime privileges without first having to authenticate the end-user, then the following Privilege API for runtime lookups is available
+If the access token runtime API is not an option or if the service provider wants to be able to lookup runtime privileges without first having to authenticate the end-user, then the following Privilege API for runtime lookups is available using a **service token** (i.e. not an end-user access token):

 ```
 https://pp.netseidbroker.dk/privileges-api/api/v1/organizations/{organizationTin}/assignedIdentityPrivileges/{idp}/{idpIdentityId}/runtime
 ```

 This requires a service token (API client access token) retrieved by calling the NeB Token endpoint and using the resulting service token as bearer token.

 > The API client invoking the API must have been assigned the Signaturgruppen privilege **AssignIdentityPrivilegesRead**

 > The **privilege_api** scope must be requested in the Client Credentials request for service tokens